In every issue, you'll find the hottest topics of interest to our readers along with cutting-edge health information.

 If your bills are outpacing your CD4 count, Becky Minnich has the answer to the health-wealth equation.

-Owing in part to the famously illegible chicken scrawl that many physicians use to pen the ever-grow
+Owing in part to the famously illegible chicken scrawl of many physicians, pharmaceutical foul-ups are on the rise.

 Anti-heroin and anti-HIV meds get along about as well as Mariah and Whitney -- hardly at all.